remix-run/remix/.changeset/dev-server.md

 # Ready: http://localhost:3000
 ```

-Make sure you navigate to your app server's URL in the browser, in this example `http://localhost:3000`.
+Make sure you navigate to your app server's URL in the browser, not the dev server's URL.
-Note: Any ports configured for the dev server are internal only (e.g. `--http-port` and `--websocket-port`)
+In this example, that would be `http://localhost:3000`.

 # Configuration

+Most users won't need to configure the dev server, but you might need to if:

+- You are setting up custom origins for SSL support or for Docker networking
+- You want to handle server updates yourself (e.g. via require cache purging)

 Example: